zinc-material/zinc-material/README.md

 # Zinc Material
-## A responsive set of components that follows Material Design.
+#### A responsive set of components that follows Material Design.

+**Zinc Material** (Zinc) is a highly responsive, functional set of components that follows Google's Material Design.